Vlissingen Naval Base: Ships to the Colonies

 On 21 November 1815 a squadron under VA van Braam left Vlissingen for the Dutch West Indies.
 It consisted of the Prins van Oranje (84, ex Auguste), Captain Lewe van Aduard; the frigate van der Werf, Captain Kolf; the frigate Euridice, captain Guineseau, the brig Irene captain-lt Spengler and the Schooner Haay under captain-lt Quariel.
 On 3 May 1816 the Prins arrived back before Vlissingen.
 On 16 July 1816 the Prins van Oranje was getting re-equipped for duty, probably after careening.
 In the evening the main mast and mizzen mast had been set in, when suddenly the sheerleg fell over backwards.
 It first hit and broke the main mast, next the mizzen mast, and then all hit the Poop deck with a sound of thunder.
 Only one sailor was killed, seven others wounded.
 After repairs the Prins van Oranje, destined for the Mediterranean left the dock for the harbor on 24 Augustus.

 In 1816 Vlissingen would send two more ex-French ships of the line to the East Indies.
 In 1817 the Tromp would follow.
 In the years that followed no more old ships were sent out.
 Instead they were successively broken up.
 The disasters that happened with these ships probably had to do with this change of policy.
 The cost of these disasters, the fact that the colonies had been brought under control, or the availability of better ships might have been other reasons to stop working on the old ships.

 New ship built on the old shipyard

-While the yard was busy trying to put old ships to sea, it probably did not have a slipway required to build a serious new warship.
+While the yard was busy trying to put old ships to sea, it probably did not have a slip required to build a serious new warship.
 However, there is reason to suppose that the restored shipyard attempted to do some construction on the old location.
 On 20 June 1818 the brig Courier was launched in Vlissingen.
-It was the first ship built in Vlissingen since the independence, and in view of construction times, it's likely that a yard on the old terrain was used instead of a slipway on the new construction yard.
+It was the first ship built in Vlissingen since the independence, and in view of construction times, it's likely that a yard on the old terrain was used instead of a slip on the new construction yard.